Announcement :

 About Me

 Kia ora whānau, ko Lisa tōku ingoa.
-I have been a member of the support staff at Te Kura tuatahi ō Te Puke for close to 15 years in a number of different roles.
-This year I am working across the School running programmes of Learning .
+I have been a member of the support staff at Te Kura tuatahi ō Te Puke for close to 17 years in a number of different roles.
+This year I am working across the School running ESOL programmes.
 My passion is our tamariki and the support I can offer them to enable them to have a positive learning experience.
-Outside of school I enjoy spending time with my family and am lucky enough to have my grandson attend our Kura also.
+Outside of school I enjoy spending time with my partner and family.

 Monique Verwey